demccormack/write/docs/CONTRIBUTING.md

 2. Clone your fork: `git clone https://github.com/yourusername/write.git`
 3. Follow the development setup above

+### Contributor License Agreement (CLA)

+Before we can accept your contribution, you must agree to a Contributor License Agreement (CLA).
+The CLA ensures that the project maintainer retains the right to use your contributions in commercial applications while maintaining the open-source nature of the project under AGPL.

+By submitting a pull request, you are agreeing that your contributions can be used by the project maintainer in both open-source and proprietary commercial applications.

 ### Making Changes

 1. Create a new branch: `git checkout -b feature/your-feature-name`